 I was feeling calm and stiff at the same time.
 I was peeing a lot, probably because of the fear.
 Getting to the lineup was easy enough.
 A few duck-dives.
 Glassy water.
 Beautiful light.
 A sacred silence.
 But oh, was I not prepared for the force of the sets that were about to come.

 Sets of waves were getting bigger and heavier.
-A three-meter wall appeared at lightning speed.
+An enormous wall appeared at lightning speed.
 Dusky blue, with a menacing, frightening umbra.
 I was in the worst possible spot.
 The current was bringing me right towards the impact zone - also known as no man’s land.
 The wall had no escape, and the closeout was imminent.

 Fear suddenly flooded my mind.
 I bailed my board and dived straight into the water.
 Probably not at the right moment.
 The incommensurable force of the wave struck me.
 It crushed me to the ocean floor, took me right back up into a swirl, my head abruptly rose out of the top of the wave’s crest, and I swallowed a second of fresh air before getting pulverised back below.
 My leash strangled my thigh and my board hit my face underwater, and when I finally came back up, another wall took me over.